cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 Ensure your SD card is formatted to FAT32 before proceeding.
 {: .notice--info}

-Unlaunch is a DSi bootcode exploit which will allow you to install HiyaCFW, a DSi Custom Firmware, to your console.
+Unlaunch is a DSi bootcode exploit which will allow you to run HiyaCFW, a DSi Custom Firmware, and homebrew with full access to your console.
 ## Downloads
 - The latest release of [Unlaunch](https://problemkaputt.de/unlaunch.zip){:target="_blank"}
 - The latest release of [HBMenu](https://github.com/devkitPro/nds-hb-menu/releases/){:target="_blank"}